davidlares/davidLodash/README.md

 ## Lodash

 Lodash is a JS library for working with arrays, JSON data and JS Objects.
-Works well in the Backend and also in the FrontEnd of any JS project
+Works well in the BackEnd and also in the FrontEnd of any JS project

 ## Usage